How to Clear a Tax Lien Against Your House So You Can Sell It

 What’s more likely to happen is that the IRS will file suit against you for collection.

-When the IRS files suit, this reduces the claim against you to judgment — meaning the penalties and interest will stop as your debt amount is locked in by the judgement.
+When the IRS files suit, this reduces the claim against you to judgment — meaning the penalties and interest will stop as your debt amount is locked in by the judgment.
 However, it also removes that 10-year statute of limitations.
 That judgment against you remains in place until it is paid in full.

 What if the tax lien exceeds what you earn from the sale?